dsvictor/ink-floating-toc/README.md

 - **Interactive Tooltips:** Hover over (or tap and hold) any bar to view a tooltip containing the exact text of that heading.
 Tooltips are automatically stripped of markdown syntax (like brackets or bold tags) for a clean reading experience.

-### Pixel-Perfect Layout

-- **Unobtrusive Empty State:** If a note has no headings, or if you open a completely blank "New Tab", the TOC gracefully collapses into a single, muted placeholder bar.

-- **Absolute Anchoring:** Position the TOC exactly where you want it (Left/Right, Top/Middle/Bottom).
-The container strictly anchors to your chosen side, unaffected by scrollbar widths or changing Obsidian views (Source Mode vs. Reading Mode).

 ## ⚙️ Settings Overview

 |**Setting**|**Description**|